exercism/blog/posts/hello-world-machine.md

 ### The Randomness

 Suddenly, one day you just feel tired of the same greeting over and over again, so you decide that you would let it greet you one last time and retire the machine for good, never to touch it again.
-As the machine has been with you through thick and thin and for a long time, you decide to let this final meeting between "friends" to be in the hand of fate.
+As the machine has been with you through thick and thin and for a long time, you decide to let this final meeting between "friends" be in the hand of fate.
  You power it up one last time and just let it spin...

 ```python